 I wonder how much pain I have caused my loved ones by not letting the good things they do be enough before I mentally check off what happened and tell them what the next step should be?
-Probably a lot, but to my defense I drive myself the same way and I get a lot done.
-I hope to find a middle ground today or soon.
+Probably a lot, but in my defense, I drive myself the same way and I get a lot done.
+I hope to find a middle ground today, or soon.

 “Wealth consists not in having great possessions, but in having few wants.”
-Today when I read that I thought of it differently, in “having few wants” of things my children or husband “needs to do or achieve” and “wealth” in the form of joy in the current moment of life, in the good things that happen everyday and constantly go unnoticed.
-Like the beautiful golden dawn today, like the wonderful blue sky that is there everyday, like playing music all together with my son and daughter yesterday for the first time and seeing them smile and dance with real passion, not a grimace of being forced to memorize a stale piano song to recite in front of people, so many good things get spat out instead of digested in the name of hunting something bigger immediately.
+Today when I read that, I thought of it differently, in “having few wants” of things my children or husband “needs to do or achieve” and “wealth” in the form of joy in the current moment of life, in the good things that happen every day, and constantly go unnoticed.
+Like the beautiful golden dawn today, like the wonderful blue sky that is there every day, like playing music together, with my son and daughter yesterday, for the first time, and seeing them smile and dance with real passion, not a grimace of being forced to memorize a stale piano song to recite in front of people… so many good things get spat out, instead of digested, all in the name of hunting something bigger immediately.

 I “get to” go make breakfast now, but I wonder why when I keep realizing this point, that I’m rushing to my own death, do I seem to sink back into the bad habit of rushing myself yet again?